Apache Solr is a system for indexing and searching site content.

 Otherwise, continue from the master branch.

 Add the Search API Pantheon module as a required dependency:

 composer require "drupal/search_api_pantheon ~1.0" --prefer-dist

-git statusto make sure you see the expected result (only two files modified).
-Commit the changes to
+git statusto make sure you see the expected result.
+Commit and push the changes:

 git commit -am "Require drupal/search_api_pantheon ~1.0" git push origin solr

-To configure the connection with Pantheon, set the connection mode to SFTP and complete the following on the Multidev environment:
+To configure the connection with Pantheon, set the connection mode to SFTP and complete the following steps.

 If you are using Search API, then you probably will not be using Drupal Core's Search module.
 Uninstall the Search core module from

 /admin/modules/uninstall to avoid confusion in further configuration steps.

 /admin/config/search/search-api/add-server and configure the following, then click Save: